RustMadeEasy/course-work/TicTacToe/client-sdks/tic-tac-toe-swift-client-sdk/docs/TicTacToeAPI.md

     open class func notePlayerReadiness(sessionId: String, playerId: String, completion: @escaping (_ data: Void?, _ error: Error?) -> Void)
 ```

-Sets a Player as ready to Play.

-Sets a Player as ready to Play.
+Called to indicate that a Player is ready to Play.
+This is required as part of the handshaking during new Game setup.

 ### Example
 ```swift